zoonoo/azure-docs.ko-kr/articles/data-factory/tutorial-control-flow.md

         static string subscriptionId = "<Azure subscription ID>";
         static string resourceGroup = "<Azure resource group name>";

-        // Note that the data stores (Azure Storage, Azure SQL Database, etc.) and computes (HDInsight, etc.) used by data factory can be in other regions.
-        // Currently, only East US and East US 2 regions are supported. static string region = "East US";
+        static string region = "East US";
         static string dataFactoryName = "<Data factory name>";